Apple’s effort to court ‘ethical’ hackers draws poor reviews

 And most of them pay more money each year than Apple, which is at times the world’s most valuable company.
 Microsoft paid $13.6 million in the 12-month period beginning July 2020.
 Google paid $6.7 million in 2020.
 Apple spent $3.7 million last year, Krstić said in his statement.
 He said that number is likely to increase this year.

 Payment amounts aren’t the only factor for success, however.
 The best programs support open conversations between the hackers and the company.
-Apple, already known for being tight-lipped, limits communication and feedback on why it chooses to pay or not pay for a bug, according to security researchers who have submitted bugs to the bounty program and a former employee who spoke on the condition of anonymity because of an non-disclosure agreement.
+Apple, already known for being tight-lipped, limits communication and feedback on why it chooses to pay or not pay for a bug, according to security researchers who have submitted bugs to the bounty program and a former employee who spoke on the condition of anonymity because of a nondisclosure agreement.

-Apple also has a massive backlog of bugs that it hasn’t fixed, according to the former employee and another current employee, who also spoke on the condition of anonymity because of an NDA.
+Apple also has a massive backlog of bugs that it hasn’t fixed, according to the former employee and a current employee, who also spoke on the condition of anonymity because of an NDA.

 “You have to have a healthy internal bug fixing mechanism before you can attempt to have a healthy bug vulnerability disclosure program,” said Moussouris, who helped create Microsoft’s bug bounty program.
 She says she asks prospective clients, “What do you expect is going to happen if they report a bug that you already knew about but haven’t fixed?
 Or if they report something that takes you 500 days to fix it?”